-The Legislative Assembly, often referred to as state government’s board of directors, is responsible for a biennial budget in excess of $10 billion.
+The Legislative Assembly, often referred to as state government’s board of directors, is responsible for a total state biennial budget in excess of $65 billion.
 The power to allocate state monies gives the legislature influence over the executive branch.
 In deciding where and how much money the state will spend on its agencies and programs, the legislature establishes priorities and sets public policy.

 In addition to enacting laws, setting public policy, and administering the state’s budget, legislators review administrative rules drafted by state agencies, and in the Senate, confirm certain executive appointments made by the Governor.